 facilities in Canada

-In partnership with Canadian National Railway, we have developed an innovative new rail-to-road supply facility north of Toronto and are investing in similar facilities at other locations.
+We have developed an innovative new rail-to-road supply facility north of Toronto and are investing in similar facilities at other locations.

 Allow petrol and diesel to be loaded directly onto trucks.

-Uses existing rail infrastructure to create a new supply location in a heavily congested area.
+Use existing rail infrastructure to create new supply locations in areas that are convenient for our customers.

 We are progressing with the development of Thames Oilport in phases.
 The terminal has opened for diesel and gasoil storage and road-loading and the next phase of development will be to commence petrol supply.